 Online American Sign Language Programs

-In 2017-2018, 208 schools offered a ASL program of some type.
+In the 2018-2019 academic year, 204 schools offered some type of American Sign Language program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|